The way I do things

 Questioning my personal choices

-Do you feel the … anger?
-Animosity?
-Confusion?
-I don’t even know what the right word is.
-My personal choices are pretty irrelevant in terms of my work, since I’m not advocating for all moms to choose home birth or VBAC.
+I had a home VBAC, but my personal choices are pretty irrelevant in terms of my work, since I’m not advocating for all moms to choose home birth or VBAC.
 But this fellow home birthing mom, since I questioned how she interpreted this study, came to the conclusion that I must be against home birth.
 What other reason could there be?
 So I replied,

 This study also intentionally excluded any TOLAC [trial of labor moms] moms from the hospital comparison group.
-So this is not so much a HBAC vs. hospital VBAC study as it is a study on home vs. hospital birth among unscarred moms, *which is great.*
+So this is not so much a HBAC vs. hospital VBAC study as it is a study on home vs. hospital birth among unscarred moms.

 “Lots of your posts come off as opposed to homebirth.”